Heads of Laboratories

 Laboratory of Genetically Encoded Small Molecules

-One of the key revelations to arise from the large-scale sequencing of bacterial genomic DNA is that the approaches traditionally used for identifying new natural products only provide functional access to a small fraction of the biosynthetic gene clusters present in nature.
-These studies indicate that essentially all bacteria — from those with fully sequenced genomes to those that have not yet been cultured — are rich sources of unstudied natural product biosynthetic gene clusters.
-Using a range of methods from molecular biology, organic chemistry and microbiology, Dr. Brady is working to gain access to these previously inaccessible natural products and their biosynthetic gene clusters.
-The development of methods to functionally access the wealth of previously inaccessible natural product biosynthetic pathways that are now known to be present in bacterial genomes should significantly increase the number and diversity of natural products that are available to test as probes of biological processes and therapeutic agents.
+One of the key revelations from the large-scale sequencing of bacterial genomic DNA is that the approaches traditionally used for identifying new natural products only provide functional access to a small fraction of the biosynthetic gene clusters present in nature.
+These studies indicate that essentially all bacteria — from those with fully sequenced genomes to those not yet cultured — are rich sources of unstudied natural product biosynthetic gene clusters.
+Using methods from molecular biology, organic chemistry and microbiology, Dr. Brady is working to gain access to these previously inaccessible natural products and their biosynthetic gene clusters.
+The development of methods to functionally access the wealth of previously inaccessible natural product biosynthetic pathways known to be present in bacterial genomes should significantly increase the number and diversity of natural products available to test as probes of biological processes and therapeutic agents.

 Soil microbes that have not yet been cultured outnumber their cultured counterparts by at least two to three orders of magnitude.
-Uncultured bacteria are one of the largest remaining pools of genetic diversity that remain unexamined for the production of potentially useful natural products.
+Uncultured bacteria are one of the largest pools of genetic diversity that remain unexamined for the production of potentially useful natural products.
 Dr. Brady’s first research focus is the development of new strategies for studying genetically encoded small molecules produced by uncultured bacteria.
 Although most bacteria are not readily grown in the laboratory, making it difficult to use traditional microbiological methods to characterize the natural products they create, microbial DNA can be extracted directly from environmental samples and cloned in easily cultured bacteria.
-Dr. Brady has worked extensively on the development of genetic strategies to access the vast chemical and biosynthetic potential of uncultured, and therefore previously inaccessible, bacteria.
-This has allowed for the construction of large libraries of DNA extracted from the environment, as well as the development of methods to screen these libraries for natural products encoded by the genomes of uncultured bacteria.
+Dr. Brady has worked extensively on the development of genetic strategies to access the vast chemical and biosynthetic potential of uncultured, previously inaccessible, bacteria.
+This has allowed for the construction of large libraries of environmental DNA, as well as the development of methods to screen these libraries.
 Such culture-independent methods are leading Dr. Brady to identify new natural products, biosynthetic enzymes and bacterial signaling systems.
 Dr. Brady’s work has shown that large environmental DNA libraries are a promising source of both new derivatives of pharmacologically important classes of natural products as well as completely novel families of bioactive natural products.
+His group has begun mapping the presence of promising microbial gene clusters found in soil samples collected around the world.
+These maps may help guide the discovery of natural products by directing investigators to certain regions and environments.

 Dr. Brady is a faculty member in the Tri-Institutional Ph.D.
 Program in Chemical Biology.